evanwill/openrefine-b/content/3-demo.md

 Overview of the main interface areas:

 - Top bar:
     - Project name (upper left) -- can be changed by clicking in the box.
-Note the "Permalink" near the name--copy this link (right click, copy link) to grab a reuseable link that can restore a view with the currently applied set of filters and facets.
+    - "Permalink" (near the name) -- copy this link (right click, copy link) to grab a reuseable link that can restore a view with the currently applied set of filters and facets.
+This link is only usable on your computer and this copy of the project.
     - "Open" (upper right) -- clicking this will open the Refine home page in a new tab.
     - "Export" (upper right) -- we will cover this in the Export section below!
     - "Help" (upper right) -- a link to the [Refine user manual](https://openrefine.org/docs).